davdma/floodmaps/README.md

 4. **Final Model:** Develop a Sentinel-1 SAR CNN model from our manual + machine labels to detect flood water extent after a flood event.

 ## Data Pipeline
 To collect and process satellite imagery, I have created an automated data pipeline implemented in the Python script `sample_mpc.py` for Sentinel-2 only and `sample_mpc_v2.py` for Sentinel-2 and Sentinel-1.
-The scripts are run on an Argonne computing cluster and submitted as a slurm or pbsnodes job.
+The scripts are run on an Argonne computing cluster and submitted as slurm or pbsnodes jobs.

 What it does:
 * Queries extreme precipitation events from 2016-present using the [PRISM dataset](https://prism.oregonstate.edu/).